agude/agude.github.io/_books/the_last_policeman.md

 missing.

-My favorite parts of {{ this_book }} are the flashbacks and glimpses of the outside world: the day the asteroid was first announced, the news conference when the impact probability hit 100%, the brewing war with Pakistan to prevent them from nuking the asteroid, and the refugees and runaways.
+My favorite parts of {{ this_book }} are the flashbacks and glimpses of the outside world: the day the asteroid was first announced, the news conference when the impact probability hit 100%, the brewing war with Pakistan to prevent them from nuking the asteroid, and slow breakdown of society as people run off to live as they've always wanted now that they can see the end.
 It made me think about how I would handle the end of the world.
-The book is similar to {{ gun }}, in that the world is the main attraction and the detective story is secondary.
+The book is similar to {{
+gun }}, in that the world is the main attraction and the detective story is secondary.
 And like {{ gun }}, {{ this_book }} doesn't quite give me enough of the world.

 The mystery itself was fine.
 I was misled by several red herrings, so much so that at one point I thought the main mystery was solved and the rest of the